Betree/personal-blog/content/posts/2018-08-21--display-channel-users-count-elixir-phoenix-react-redux/index.md

 ---
 title: Display channel users count with Elixir/Phoenix + React/Redux
-subTitle: Implementing a users count feature using Phoenix Presence.
+subTitle: Implementing an anonymized and fast users count feature that can scale using Phoenix Presence.
 category: "elixir"
 cover: banner.png
 ---

 A few months ago, we decided to implement a users count feature on [CaptainFact](https://captainfact.io)'s videos pages.
 It had to be reliable, light and simple.
-We also wanted to differenciate between logged-in and anonymous users.
+We also wanted to differentiate between logged-in and anonymous users.

 ![Banner](banner.png)

-The most intresting read I had at the time to start this was a [medium article](https://medium.com/@pejrich/tracking-anonymous-unauthorized-users-with-elixir-phoenix-channels-and-presence-cfec1b93c1b0) which has one major flaw: the **full** users list is returned from the backend and the count occurs on the frontend (which actually respects the default behaviour of `Phoenix.Presence`).
+The most interesting read I had at the time on this subject was a [medium article](https://medium.com/@pejrich/tracking-anonymous-unauthorized-users-with-elixir-phoenix-channels-and-presence-cfec1b93c1b0) which has one major flaw: the **full** users list is returned from the backend and the count occurs on the frontend (which actually respects the default behaviour of `Phoenix.Presence`).